 Just a quick note on asafoetida.
 It has a very strong smell due to their sulphur compounds.
 Asafoetida is available in solid wax-like pieces or in powder form.
 Used sparingly, it gives a flavour similar to garlic and shallots in vegetables, stews and sauces.
 The smell quickly disappears with cooking.
 It is a frequent ingredient in Indian dishes, especially as a replacement for garlic and onion which is not used by yogis in their cooking.
 I am not sure if you have noticed, but all my recipes use no onion or garlic.
 Garlic and onion are avoided because they can agitate or excite the body and make it difficult for meditation.
 They stimulate the nervous system.

 Because of it strong flavour use very sparingly.
 Another practical use for it is as a natural pesticide to ward off unwanted animals in the garden.
-Mix 1 ounce of powdered asafoetida with 1 1/2 quarts of water, shake hard, then apply around plants.
+Mix 2 tablespoons of powdered asafoetida with 1 1/2 liters of water, shake hard, then apply around plants.

 1/2 cup mung dahl (preferably soaked overnight)